WhiskyTangoFawks/LunarFalloutPlus/README.md

 - Shoot/Kick/Explode locks open, and bypass hacking, read the nexus page for LockyBastard and Auto-Hack for more details.

 ### Technical Notes
-- The modlist includes a full repack of the vanilla texture BSAs for better performance, based on PhyOP base textures and BiRaitBec's texture repack.
+- The modlist includes a full repack of the vanilla texture BSAs for better loading and ingame performance, based on PhyOP base textures and BiRaitBec's texture repack.
 - The modlist is designed for reliatively modern, middle range hardware.
-A high end graphics card is not required (I tested this list on a Radeon 580 with medium settings), but a decent processor is a must for running heavily modded Fallout 4.
+A high end graphics card is not required (I tested this list on a Radeon 580 with medium settings), but a decent processor is useful for running heavily modded Fallout 4.

 ## Additional Setup (post wabbajack installation)
 1. Pick your Profile: "Life in the Ruins", or "Life in the Ruins - CreationClubPaints" if you have the required creation club paint jobs